Meet our Board members

 Tony works free-range on a wide range of community and environmental projects, including providing support for community groups on neighbourhood planning and as Executive Chair of Sustainable Homes.
-He also advises HS2 on design and Lafarge Tarmac on sustainability and is a trustee of Friends of the Earth.
-Tony founded Civic Voice – the national charity for the civic movement – in 2010 and has over twenty five years’ experience on the Boards of national charities, including National Trust, Campaign to Protect Rural England and Design Council.
+He is Vice Chair of Friends of the Earth and HS2's independent Design Panel and advises Tarmac on sustainability.
+He is also a trustee of TCV and mySociety.
+Tony founded Civic Voice - the national charity for the civic movement - in 2010 and has over twenty five years' experience on the Boards of national charities, including National Trust, Campaign to Protect Rural England and Design Council.

-Tony is a trustee for his local civic society in Mitcham.
+Tony is Chair of the Wandle Valley Forum and is a trustee for his local civic society in Mitcham.
 He was awarded the CBE in the Jubilee Honours for services to planning, local government and community and can be found on twitter as @Tony4Place.

 "I am very pleased to have joined the Fund which has made an enormous contribution to the communities and people in need across the UK.
 I believe that the Fund has a really important leadership role to play not only because of the breadth and depth of its reach but also because of its willingness to test new approaches that can enhance its contribution to communities and people in need."

 Nat Sloane is an experienced funder.
 He was the co-founder of Impetus Trust, the first venture philanthropy trust fund in the UK, and is a trustee for Impetus-PEF created from the recent merger of Impetus Trust with the Private Equity Fund.
-Nat also chairs Social and Sustainable Capital, one of the UK's largest social investment funds.
-He is a founding trustee and chair of the endowment fund for the Education Endowment Foundation aimed at raising academic attainment for free school meal children in England.
-Nat has set up several for profit businesses and not for profit organisations as well.
+Nat also chairs Social and Sustainable Capital, one of the UK’s largest social investment funds.
+He is a founding trustee and chair of the endowment fund for the Education Endowment Foundation which is aimed at raising academic attainment for free school meal children in England.

 Frank Hewitt - Northern Ireland Chair

-Frank Hewitt is currently non executive Chairman of the Board of the Northern Ireland Transport Holding Company and non executive Director of the Northern Ireland Strategic Investment Board.
-He is also a non executive board member of Ilex Urban Regeneration Company.
+Frank Hewitt is currently non-executive Chairman of the Board of the Northern Ireland Transport Holding Company and non executive Director of the Northern Ireland Strategic Investment Board.

 More about Frank Hewitt